cometcannon/tshirt-cannon-robot/README.md

 Note that the various links in this README may have been changed between the time of its writting and now.
-If this happens, your best bet is to just google the before of after them.
+If this happens, your best bet is to just google the description before of after them.

 Contents
 -------------